-Description: An adversary may install a compromised image in the image repository to achieve persistence.
+Description: An adversary may install a compromised image in a 5G environment to achieve persistence.
+This could be achieved by either poisoning an image repository, compromising the MANO, or other means.

 The 5G VNF software is either developed in house or supplied by a product vendor.
 Typically, software is stored in a deployment repository for deployment or for an orchestrator to use as part of an automated workload deployment activity.
 An adversary may install a compromised image in the repository of 5G VNFs and or VM/Container images to later establish C2 connection and subsequent modification, discovery, and exfiltration operations.